 And so millennia later, there remains the Passover tradition of abstaining from bread and other foods that use flour as a rising agent.
 Instead, it’s matzah crackers all the way, plus a plethora of almond or coconut-based patisserie, whose appeal usually starts keenly enough but has pretty much waned by Day 3.

-Secondly, the festival is highlighted by the seder – a family meal that includes an eclectic smorgasbord of symbolic foods, as well as wine, songs, prayers, and other rituals.
+Secondly, the festival is highlighted by the seder – a family meal that includes an eclectic smorgasbord of symbolic Passover food, as well as wine, songs, prayers, and other rituals.
 I warmly remember these large family gatherings from my childhood.
 And on reflection, it’s probably where my passion for food actually began.

-In particular are the various food rituals that episodically pop up as the seder progresses.
+In particular are the various Passover food rituals that episodically pop up as the seder progresses.
 A glass of wine and a crunch of matzah commence the proceedings.
 Soon follows a sprig of parsley, symbolising, by turns: the freshness of Spring, the miracle of life reborn, and the fundamental hope of human redemption, no less.
 Quite a lot projected onto a humble herb, you may well ask – but hey, welcome to religion!

 If that’s not already reaching symbolism overload, the parsley’s then dipped into salt-water, the tears of slavery – those of our Israelite ancestors and those wept by all humankind – past, current and future – afflicted by the heinous bonds and trauma of slavery.